omarabdiwali/nfl-scorigami/README.md

 ## Overview

 NFL Scorigami is a web application that tracks unique NFL scores, also known as "scorigami."
 Scorigami is a concept thought up by Jon Bois, referring to a score that has never been seen before in NFL history.
-This application fetches the latest scorigami data from Pro-Football-Reference and tweets it from [@NFLScorigamiBot](https://x.com/NFLScorigamiBot).
+This application fetches the latest game data from ESPN and tweets it from [@NFLScorigamiBot](https://x.com/NFLScorigamiBot), checking if a scorigami has occured.

 #### Visit the website at: https://nfl-scorigami.vercel.app

 ## Features

-* Fetches the latest scorigami data from Pro-Football-Reference
+* Fetches the latest game data from ESPN
-* Tweets new scorigami scores from the [@NFLScorigamiBot](https://x.com/NFLScorigamiBot) Twitter account
+* Tweets game scores from the [@NFLScorigamiBot](https://x.com/NFLScorigamiBot) Twitter account
 * Stores historical scorigami data in a database
-* Provides a user interface to fetch the latest scorigami data
+* Gives the user an interface to fetch the most recent game data, and tweet it

 ## Technical Details